Skip to main content

 Field Type Description

-game_user string The player's unique 8-character game user ID (same ID the client receives)
+game_user string Player's unique 8-character game user ID

-host boolean Only present on join/leave webhooks when the player is the session host
+host boolean Only present when player is session host (true)

 Join Webhook